 On April 21, 2021, the Eleventh Circuit Court of Appeals issued a decision in the case of Hunstein vs. Preferred Collection and Management Services.
 The Court found that the debt collector’s use of a third-party mail vendor violated the Fair Debt Collection Practices Act.
-This ruling resulted in an increase in lawsuits against debt collectors (third-party agencies) and raised similar compliance concerns for creditors under the Florida Consumer Collections Practices Act.
-A copy of our original summary of this Court opinion can be found here.
+This ruling resulted in an increase in lawsuits against debt collectors (third-party agencies) and raised serious compliance concerns for creditors under the Florida Consumer Collections Practices Act.

 The effect of the Court’s action is that the prior opinion of the court is no longer valid and does not have authority over lower courts.
+The Plaintiff could seek to appeal this decision to the U.S. Supreme Court, or the Plaintiff could refile the suit in state court in Florida.
+Florida law provides a different standard for standing that may allow the case and allegations to move forward.
 We will continue to monitor this matter and will provide updates as this case moves forward.